-There has been a lot of commotion in the past about whether Valenciano is the same as Catalan, the language spoken in the neighboring region of Catalunya.
+There has been a lot of commotion in the past about whether Valenciano is the same as Catalan, the language spoken in the neighboring region of Catalonia.
 Eventually, the Academy of the Language of Valencia concurred that despite minor differences, the two are the same language.

 10. Valencia has its own Valentine’s Day